bevyengine/bevy-website/content/learn/book/your-first-game/_index.md

 ```
 Here we register our very own `setup` function as a startup system.
 Startup systems are only called once and before any of the normal systems are called.
-We will cover the setup function code in detail in a moment.
+We will cover both of the systems we're adding in detail momentarily.

 ```rs
 .add_system(paddle_movement_system.system())